GoogleContainerTools/kaniko/README.md

 #### --cache-repo

-Set this flag to specify a remote repository which will be used to store cached layers.
+Set this flag to specify a remote repository that will be used to store cached layers.

 If this flag is not provided, a cache repo will be inferred from the `--destination` flag.
 If `--destination=gcr.io/kaniko-project/test`, then cached layers will be stored in `gcr.io/kaniko-project/test/cache`.